 A dental treatment plan should be developed appropriate for the PLWH's health status, financial status, and individual preference should be chosen.
 A comprehensive, multidisciplinary treatment plan will be developed and updated in conjunction with the PLWH.
 PLWH's primary reason for dental visit should be addressed in treatment plan.
 Treatment priority should be given to pain management, infection, traumatic injury or other emergency conditions.
 A comprehensive dental treatment plan that includes preventive care, maintenance and elimination of oral pathology will be developed and updated annually.
 Various treatment options should be discussed and developed in collaboration with the PLWH.
+The plan should include culturally and linguistically appropriate goals.
 Treatment plan should include as clinically indicated: